zhouaini528/exchanges-php/README.md

 #### Support for original parameters
 Below is the call to the underlying API to initiate a new order instance

+The following is the call to the underlying API to initiate a new order instance.
+There are two ways to call the underlying API.

+Method 1: through $exchanges > getplatform ()

 ```php
 //binance
 $exchanges->getPlatform('spot')->trade()->postOrder([